-- You must run mconsole and create a messaging configuration as described earlier. - You must run MConsole and right click on the MTA entry to create the mtaboot.xml file in (ECTCDIR).
-This file is read by the qmgr which downloads the messaging configuration for this MTA and installs it for other M-Switch programs to read. - You are also likely to need to configure messaging sub services by editing the (ECTCDIR)pp.rc as described in Section 33.1.3, "Configuring the Messaging startup script". - If audit services are going to be used, then ISODE_JAVA_HOME or JAVA_HOME should be configured in (ECTCDIR)isode.rc.
+- You must run moonsole and create a messaging configuration as described earlier. - You must run MConsole and right click on the MTA entry to create the mtaboot.xml file in (ECTCDIR).
+This file is read by the qmgr which downloads the messaging configuration for this MTA and installs it for other M-Switch programs to read. - You are also likely to need to configure messaging sub services by editing the (ECTCDIR)pp.rc as described in Section 32.1.3, "Configuring the Messaging startup script".

 This section summarizes what you must start, and what you may need to start depending on your configuration.
-Once you have a general understanding of this section, turn to Section 33.1.2, "Isode Messaging Services", and follow the startup steps for your particular configuration:
+Once you have a general understanding of this section, turn to Section 32.1.2, "Isode Messaging Services", and follow the startup steps for your particular configuration: